marcodb26/TabMania/README-DEV.md

 to use git-bash as the default NPM shell for the "scripts" section.
 Use `npm config list` to check how your shell is configured.

+When you get the source code, or when you update Bootstrap, run `npm run build-dev` to set up the development environment correctly.

+# Dev version vs. dist version
+The __Release process__ is described below for the dist version of TabMania.
+To make things easier while developing, we'd try to avoid as much as possible to have to run build scripts for the dev version of TabMania.
+Just point Chrome to `src/` and let it open the `manifest.json` there.
+Unfortunately we can't do that for everything.
+If you're modifying "injection scripts", the Chrome APIs limit injection to a single file, so the source files in `src/content-src` must be preprocessed before they can be used in the popup.
+Run `npm run build-dev` to create `src/content-gen` before you point Chrome to `src/` for `manifest.json`, or any time you edit a file in `src/content-src`.

 # Release process
 Very manual until I have some time to focus on automation